Fereydoon Hoveyda

 Fereydoon Hoveyda (فریدون هویدا Fereydūn Hoveyda, 21 September 1924 – 3 November 2006) was an Iranian diplomat, writer and thinker.
 He was the Iranian ambassador to the United Nations from 1971 until 1979.
+He was the younger brother of the 37th prime minister of Iran, Amir-Abbas Hoveyda.

 Early life and education

 Hoveyda was born in Damascus on 21 September 1924 where his father, Habibollah Hoveyda, was the Consul-General of Persia.
 His mother was Afsar-ol-Molouk Fatmeh, a Qajar princess.
 Upon marriage his father was given the title of Ayn al-Molk (Eye of the Kingdom) by the Qajar ruler of the country.

 His elder brother, Amir Abbas Hoveyda, a former prime minister of Iran under the Shah, was executed after the Iranian Revolution in 1979.
 They were nephews of Iranian diplomat Abdol Hossein Sardari, who is known for saving many Jews in Paris during World War II.

 Fereydoun Hoveyda was raised in Lebanon, Saudi Arabia, and Iran.
 He completed a Ph.D. in international law and economics at the Sorbonne, Paris, France in 1948.